roland-vachter/pusher-js/README.markdown

 It will only write to the full, suffixed directory ./dist/1.7.2-pre

 This is so prereleases don't overwrite the previous stable release.

-### Clean builds

-Building everything from scratch is useful when you update submodules, which need compiling.
-If you want to perform a clean build, run:

-    bin/build

-This will clean sockjs-client submodule, check out last committed revision, rebuild SockJS fallback files and then run JBundle.
-Don't run this command if you have uncommitted changes in any of submodules, since it might overwrite them.

 ## Testing